gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/registering-and-uploading-a-dataset.md

 ### Maximum file size

 ## How do I upload dataset files?
+{% include notes.html content="You will require a RRAP-IS AWS account to be able to upload data to the AWS S3 data store." %}

-After clicking 'Submit' a form will appear that lists the steps for uploading your data.
+After clicking ***Submit*** button a form will appear that lists the steps for uploading your data.
 There are currently two options to complete this task.
- {% include note.html content="You will require AWS access to perform a dataset upload." %}

-### Upload data via AWS Web Console
+>> **Upload data via AWS Web Console** -
-If your dataset is not too large (<1-5GB) and you would like to use a GUI to upload your data, you can upload data using the AWS web interface
+>> If your dataset is not too large (<1-5GB) and you would like to use a GUI to upload your data, you can upload data using the AWS web interface

-### Upload data via AWS Command Line Interface (CLI)
+>> **Upload data via AWS Command Line Interface (CLI)** -
-If your dataset is large (>1-5GB) and/or you would prefer to use the AWS CLI to upload your data steps for this are listed on the form after submitting.
+>>If your dataset is large (>1-5GB) and/or you would prefer to use the AWS CLI to upload your data steps for this are listed on the form after submitting.